23.4 Cargo.toml

 The Cargo.toml

-file serves as the manifest for each package.
-Written in the TOML format, it includes metadata required for compiling the package.
+file serves as the manifest for each package, written in TOML format.
+It includes all the metadata needed to compile the package.

 23.4.1 Structure